Chinese funeral rituals: Practice

 According to Chinese custom, an elder should never show respect to someone younger.
 So, if the deceased is a young bachelor, for example, his body cannot be brought home and must remain at the funeral parlour.
 His parents cannot offer prayers to their son either.
 Since he was unmarried, he did not have any children who could perform these same rites for him.
 (This is why the body cannot come into the family home.)
 If an infant or child dies, no funeral rites are performed either since respect cannot be shown to a younger person.
 The child is thus buried in silence.

 Funeral rites may include an installation of the deceased among their ancestors.

 Funerals in rural villages can last for days and include thousands of people and complex rituals.

 The funeral procession (發引 fā yǐn) is the process of bringing the hearse to the burial site or site of cremation.
 During the funeral, offerings of food items, incense, and joss paper are commonly presented.
 The offering of food and joss paper signifies the continuing interdependence between the deceased and their living descendants.
+The act of burning the spirit money is said to send it to the supernatural world where it becomes real money.
+Funerary rituals involving spirit money tend to be more elaborate in south China than in north China.

 Taoist or Buddhist prayers are sometimes carried out by monks, to help the deceased's soul to find peace and escape the fate of becoming a restless ghost.

 In the Confucian tradition, interment is said to help the deceased achieve final serenity.

 Rites for those who have died at sea may include "water road" (shuilu) memorial services.
 The underlying tradition is that the spirits of those who have died at sea have difficulties because their relatives cannot make offerings to them and therefore they are more likely to become restless ghosts, and these rites may keep them from roaming.

 Every year at the Qing Ming Festival (清明節), people pay respect to their ancestors by visiting their graves and tidying up their tombstones.
 Later generations are invited to participate through this process of ancestor veneration (愼終追遠 shèn zhōng zhuī yuǎn).